khm159/simple_frame_extractor_for_video_dataset/README.md

 I use it for our lab's dataset but this is not public yet.

-So I tested on one of the famouse benchmark dataset for human action recognition (HMDB-51 dataset).
+So I tested on one of the famouse and light benchmark dataset for human action recognition (HMDB-51 dataset).

 https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/#Downloads